english/speculation/README.md

 ## Project Goals

 The goal of this project is to match clojure.spec as closely as possible, from design to features to API.
-This library won't introduce features that do not exist in clojure.spec.
-This decision comes with the trade-off that the library may not necessarily be idiomatic Ruby, however there's nothing stopping other libraries from being built on top of Speculation to bring a more Ruby-like feel.
+There aren't, and won't be any, significant departures from clojure.spec.

 ## Examples

-- [sinatra-web-app](examples/sinatra-web-app): A small sinatra web application demonstrating model validation and API error message generation.
+- [sinatra-web-app](examples/sinatra-web-app): A small Sinatra web application demonstrating parameter validation and API error message generation.
 - [spec_guide.rb](examples/spec_guide.rb): Speculation port of Clojure's [spec guide](https://clojure.org/guides/spec)
 - [codebreaker.rb](examples/codebreaker.rb): Speculation port of the 'codebreaker' game described in [Interactive development with clojure.spec](http://blog.cognitect.com/blog/2016/10/5/interactive-development-with-clojurespec)
 - [json_parser.rb](examples/json_parser.rb): JSON parser using Speculation.